youssef02/frida-csp/README.md

 on login bypass the check and call function to create the user with fake data, disactivate the check function change somefunction from login or sqlite to add expiration to 2999,

+Update #2

+What do you think if isexpired returned false on every Call.

+Will try to compile as it take time to patch and assemble the APK. if this work, i am taking a huge vacation